-Strategic litigation is a powerful tool that can be used alongside advocacy, campaigning, and policy work to help bring about systemic change.
-However, litigation is underutilised in movements working to address the structural inequalities in our society.
+Strategic litigation – a court case that can help change law, policy, or practice – is a powerful tool.
+It can be used alongside advocacy, campaigning, and policy work to help bring about systemic change.
+However, litigation is not commonly used in movements working to address the structural inequalities in our society.

 We work across three key areas to build and maintain the systems change that we need.

-Right now, many local community groups do not have the knowledge or tools to make informed choices about incorporating litigation as a tool for change.
-We are developing resources based on the needs of organisations and movements, so they can better decide if and how to integrate strategic litigation in their causes and campaigns.
+Right now, many organisations, movements, and collectives (OMCs) do not have the knowledge or tools to make informed choices about using litigation as a tool for change.
+We are developing resources based on the needs of OMCs, so they can better decide if and how to integrate strategic litigation in their causes and campaigns.

-Read more about our 5-step process to kickstart this work here.
+Read more about our plans for 2023 here.

 Courts can be powerful agents for change, but marginalised communities are often unable to leverage the full potential of litigation for their causes and campaigns.
 Instead of having lawyers take over and set the agenda, we are jointly developing community-driven litigation campaigns with our partners, opening up the law to those who need it the most.